linkerd/website/linkerd.io/content/blog/linkerd-vs-istio-benchmarks.md

 ### Latency at 20 RPS

-Starting at the relatively calm level of 20 RPS, Linkerd already shows a big difference in user-facing latency: its median latency was 17ms, 11ms over the baseline of 7ms.
+Starting at the relatively calm level of 20 RPS, we already see a big difference in user-facing latency: Linkerd's median latency was 17ms, 11ms over the baseline of 6ms.
 Istio's median latency, by contrast, was 26ms, almost twice the additional latency of Linkerd.
-At the maximum, Linkerd added 53ms over the baseline at 70ms of latency, whereas Istio's max latency was 205ms, over three times the additional latency of Linkerd.
+At the maximum, Linkerd added 53ms over the baseline of 17ms of latency, whereas Istio's max latency added 188ms, over three times the additional latency of Linkerd.

-From the graph, we can see that Istio's latency distribution jumped dramatically at the 99th percentile to ~200ms, while Linkerd showing a more gradual increase in the higher percentiles.
+Looking at the percentiles, we see that Istio's latency distribution jumped dramatically at the 99th percentile to ~200ms, while Linkerd showing a more gradual increase in the higher percentiles to 70ms.
 (Remember that these latency numbers are measured from the client's perspective, i.e. what a user of this application would actually experience.)

 ![Latency at 20 RPS](/images/benchmark/latency-20rps.png "Latency at 20 RPS")

 ### Latency at 200 RPS

-The 200 RPS numbers tell a very similar story to that of 20 RPS, and the median latency numbers are almost identical: Linkerd's median latency of 17ms represents an ~11ms over the baseline median of 7ms, while Istio's median latency of 25ms is twice that.
-At the max, Istio's latency of 221ms is almost 200ms over the baseline of 23ms, while Linkerd's max latency of 92ms is ~70ms over, over 2.5x faster than Istio.
-We see the same jump in Istio's latency occurring at the 99th percentile to almost 200ms of user-facing latency, with Linkerd leveling out at the 99.9th percentile.
+The 200 RPS numbers tell a very similar story and the median latency numbers are almost identical: Linkerd's median latency of 17ms represents 11ms over the baseline median of 6ms, while Istio's median latency of 25ms is 19ms over.
+At the max, Istio's latency of 221ms is almost 200ms over the baseline of 23ms, while Linkerd's max latency of 92ms is ~70ms over, 2.5x less than Istio.
+We see the same jump in Istio's latency occurring at the 99th percentile to almost 200ms of user-facing latency, with Linkerd leveling out at the 99.9th percentile to almost 90ms.

 ![Latency at 200 RPS](/images/benchmark/latency-200rps.png "Latency at 200 RPS")